 It is essential that all adults who come into contact with the child are aware of the difficulty.
 They must not react excessively when a child speaks in a social situation, even by praising it, as this will add to the child’s self-consciousness.

 Teachers and support assistants can:

 - Place an emphasis on activities that do not involve spoken language, such as gesture, writing, silent reading, and drawing.

 - Allow the child to communicate by other means such as via the computer.

 - Place the child in small groups for classroom tasks.
 A child with selective mutism normally benefits from being in a mainstream class, and from working and playing with other children.

-The educational psychologist may be involved in planning an intervention programme for the child.
+The speech and language therapist, educational psychologist or Child and Adolescent Mental Health Services (CAMHS) may be involved in planning an intervention programme for the child.
 Parents and others, with whom the child does speak, should be involved, but the targeted activities should be carried out at school.
 As more speech emerges, other people may be involved gradually.